soundasleep/jevon.org/wiki/Creating_a_new_GMF_Editor.md

   - Eclipse
   - GMF
 redirect_from:
-  - "/wiki/creating_a_new_gmf_editor"
-  - "/wiki/Creating A New Gmf Editor"
-  - "/wiki/creating a new gmf editor"
+  - "/wiki/Creating a new GMF Editor"
-  - "/wiki/Creating_A_New_Gmf_Editor"
 ---

 Also see [GMF](GMF.md) for more details.
 Having issues?
 Look at [GMF Troubleshooting](gmf-troubleshooting.md).